-We would like to gather information from residents about health insurance and health care in order to help the State of Ohio improve programs regarding these issues.
+We would like to gather information from residents about health insurance and health care in order to help inform the State of Ohio regarding healthcare policy decisions.

 Who is sponsoring this study? / Who is conducting this study?

 This study is sponsored by the State of Ohio.